Chocolate Cheesecake Cookies

 Tips for Making the Best Chocolate Cheesecake Cookies

-• Chilling your cookie dough is a must!
+- Chilling the cookie dough is a must!
 It’s almost impossible to fill these cookies if the dough isn’t chilled.
 I find they’re easiest to roll out when they’ve been in the fridge for an hour or two.

-• If you want to make the filling chocolate cheesecake, add 1 Tbsp of cocoa powder into your cheesecake filling.
+- If you want to make the filling chocolate cheesecake, add 1 Tbsp of cocoa powder to your cheesecake filling.

 How Many Cookies Does this Recipe Make?